-Resources of our libraries - Bailey Library in Nyack, NY, and Eastman Library in Manhattan, support the academic research needs of ATS and Nyack students and faculty.
-Combined, these collections contain approximately 130,000 print books, 246,000 purchased or subscription e-books, as well as reference and streaming video and audio resources.
+Resources of Eastman Library in Manhattan, support the academic research needs of ATS and Nyack students and faculty.
+The collection contains approximately 40,000 print books, 630,000 purchased or subscription e-books, as well as online reference, serials and streaming video and audio resources.
 Encore, the library online discovery system, displays physical items in our two libraries along with full-text journal and reference resources from the majority of our online databases that have been selected to support academic degree programs at Nyack and ATS.
 These resources are available on-campus and off-campus via authentication with institutional username and password.
 Students may print full-text articles from all public computers at the libraries, computer labs, and other public institutional computers.
-An intercampus delivery service allows students at Bailey and Eastman Libraries to electronically request library material from one of the other libraries and have it delivered to their primary library location.
 The interlibrary loan service, in which the library requests material from other libraries on behalf of an individual student, broadens access to the wealth of national and international resources.
-Students may also individually avail themselves of their local public libraries (Nyack Public Library and New York Public Library in NYC).
-Reciprocal borrowing privileges are available in Rockland with the nearby St. Thomas Aquinas College, Dominican College, and Salvation Army School for Office Training.
-Online students have reciprocal borrowing options locally with dozens of other institutions located throughout the United States.
+Students may also individually avail themselves of their local public library, New York Public Library in NYC.
+Reciprocal borrowing privileges are available through the American Christians Library Association (ACL) or the American Theological Library Association (ATLA) Online students have reciprocal borrowing options locally with dozens of other institutions located throughout the United States.